Exhibitions

 Regarding the „Line“

-February 8, 2025 to Autumn 2026
+February 8, 2025 to spring 2027

 Writing and its artistic expression, calligraphy (kor. seoye), play a major role in Korean art.
 In order to illustrate the influence and importance of calligraphy in Korea, the exhibition contrasts works of contemporary Korean writing and traditional as well as modern painting with examples of ceramics and bronzes from the Goryeo period (918–1392), a peak of Korean culture. more